3urobeat/steam-comment-service-bot/docs/wiki/commands_doc.md

 | !log          | No arguments     | Shows the last 15 lines of the log.
 (Owner only.) |
 | !eval         | `javascript code` | Disabled by default, needs to be toggled on with `enableevalcmd` in config.json.<h4>**Warning!** This will run any javascript code that was provided.
 It is strongly advised to leave this feature off unless you know exactly what this means!
 If you have multiple owners configured they can also run code on **your** machine!</h4> (Owner only.) |

-<br /><br />
+&nbsp;

 To get more information about responses in form of an error that one of these commands could return, visit the `Errors & FAQ` page in this wiki.

-Note about voting & favorizing commands:
+**Note about voting, favorizing & follow commands:**
-The bot only knows about accounts which have already voted/favorized an item for requests that have been made through the bot.
+The bot only knows about accounts which have already voted/favorized/followed an item for requests that have been made through the bot.
 This is because all requests are stored in a database and we cannot ask Steam for every account on every request as this would spam the heck out of them.